onlyjazz/flask-docs/docs/manage_studies.md

         * Validate - Flask+Forms+Tools+EDC.
 Limited to 3 sites.
     5. *Alert data source*: Data for alert definitions (If study uses clinCapture you should choose PostgreSQL otherwise choose MongoDB).

+##Access Control Lists
+ACL utilities:
+1. Users can create study roles
+2. Users can assign each event definitions to a study role
+3. Users can assign each user to a study role
+4. Manage research roles are availbale to customer admin and form designer users

 ##Study manage Users
+Study Role users get assignmed studies from the customer admin and can only access studies, queries, and subjects.
+Study Role users can add comments and subscribe to alerts.
+If given permission, they can also be form designers.

-In manage Users page you can add/remove User from this study.
+In the manage Users page you can add/remove User from this study.

 To add a new User to the study - you need to [create the User](./manage_users.md#add-user) first.